Invoice Ninja Review

-Invoice Ninja does not have a lot of security information on their site, which I usually see as a red flag; however, the company will tell you about their specific security measures if you email them and is transparent about being PCI compliant.
+Invoice Ninja does not have a lot of security information on its site, which I usually see as a red flag.
+However, the company will tell you about its specific security measures if you email them and is transparent about being PCI compliant.
 Invoice Ninja uses 256-bit SSL encryption and HA servers.
 Data is backed up every six hours.
 To learn more about Invoice Ninja’s security, contact the company for details.

 Invoice Ninja is well on its way to becoming one of the greats in the invoicing world.
-The software offers customizable invoicing, strong automations, ample payment gateways and a few incredibly unique features (like “buy now” buttons, proposals, a Slack integration, and listening commands).
-And great customer support to the mix and it’s easy to see why the software receives so many positive reviews.
+The software offers customizable invoicing, strong automations, ample payment gateways, and a few incredibly unique features (such as “buy now” buttons, proposals, a Slack integration, and listening commands).
+Add great customer support to the mix, and it’s easy to see why the software receives so many positive reviews.

 One of the other perks about Invoice Ninja (besides its free plan) is that the company truly listens to customers and has seriously improved a lot of the issues we called out in our last review.
-Now, there is better project management and the free plan is far less limited.
+Now, its project management is better, and the free plan is far less limited.

-The software is ideal for developers looking for a free, open source invoicing solution, and is ideal for small business owners looking for easy, affordable invoicing.
-While there could be better time tracking, an inventory feature, more reports, and some cosmetic improvements to the UI, Invoice Ninja is still a great solution that could be game-changer for a lot of small businesses — so long as they don’t need full-fledged accounting software.
+The software is ideal for developers looking for a free, open-source invoicing solution and for small business owners looking for easy, affordable invoicing.
+While there could be better time tracking, the addition of an inventory feature, more reports, and some cosmetic improvements to the UI, Invoice Ninja is still a great solution that could be game-changer for a lot of small businesses — so long as they don’t need full-fledged accounting software.